ImaginationForPeople/imaginationforpeople/docs/setup_dev_env.rst

 Most services requires that you provide one or more URLs pointing to your site.
 In development you can't use the real site URL but you can make up one.
-It doesn't need to be a based on a valid hostname but it needs to look valid, so ``http://127.0.0.1:8000`` won't work but something like ``http://i4p-dev.com:8000`` will do.
+It doesn't need to be based on a valid hostname but it needs to look valid, so ``http://127.0.0.1:8000`` won't work but something like ``http://i4p-dev.com:8000`` will do.
 You'll need to configure your machine so that your site URL points to your local instance.
 On Unix systems you can do